 Telescopes, different kinds of mounts, and binoculars for astronomy.
 How to choose what gives you the best value for money for your specific situation/needs.
 How to make the best use of what you do have.
 How to observe effectively, safely and comfortably.

-We will go to a dark site in the New Forest, where I will help you to get the best out of your kit and will demonstrate the capabilities of some of mine.
-The timing of this will be weather-dependent and may take place on a different day or even after the end of the course.
-For this reason, it is not included in the course fee (i.e. it is a "free" session for participants in the course) and we usually have more than one session.
+Weather permitting, we will go to a dark site in the New Forest, where I will help you to get the best out of your kit and will demonstrate the capabilities of some of mine.
+Weather permitting, I will offer additional observing opportunities to those course participants who wish it.

 The Course Leader

-Stephen Tonkin has been an amateur astronomer since childhood and now spends most of his time doing astronomical outreach; he led some of the public observing sessions at local BBC Stargazing Live events.
+Stephen (Steve) Tonkin has been an amateur astronomer since childhood and now spends most of his time doing astronomical outreach; he leads public observing sessions at BBC Stargazing Live events.
 He has taught astronomy to adults and children for over 30 years and has authored many articles and several books on practical aspects of astronomy.
-He writes a monthly Binocular Tour for Sky at Night magazine.
-Stephen is a Fellow of the Royal Astronomical Society and a past-chairman of the Wessex Astronomical Society.
-He is an occasional part-time Lecturer in Astronomy for Brockenhurst College.
+He writes equipment reviews and a monthly Binocular Tour for BBC Sky at Night magazine.
+Steve is a Fellow of the Royal Astronomical Society, a past-chairman of the Wessex Astronomical Society and a founder member of Fordingbridge Astronomers.